giovanimachado/aws-udagram-image-filter/README.md

 1. [The Simple Frontend](http://udagram-front-end.s3-website.us-east-2.amazonaws.com/)
 A basic Ionic client web application which consumes the RestAPI Backend.
 [Covered in the course]
 2. [The RestAPI Backend](https://github.com/giovanimachado/aws-udagram-restapi), a Node-Express server which can be deployed to a cloud service.
 [Covered in the course]
 3. [The Image Filtering Microservice](https://github.com/udacity/cloud-developer/tree/master/course-02/project/image-filter-starter-code), the final project for the course.
 It is a Node-Express application which runs a simple script to process images.
-[Your assignment](http://udagram-image-filter-giovani-dev-dev.us-east-2.elasticbeanstalk.com/filteredimage?image_url=https://static.bhphotovideo.com/explora/sites/default/files/ts-space-sun-and-solar-viewing-facts-versus-fiction.jpg)
+[Test API Request](http://udagram-image-filter-giovani-dev-dev.us-east-2.elasticbeanstalk.com/filteredimage?image_url=https://static.bhphotovideo.com/explora/sites/default/files/ts-space-sun-and-solar-viewing-facts-versus-fiction.jpg)

 ## Tasks